As of the 2020 U.S. Census, North Dakota only has one at-large congressional district.

-The Legislature can override a veto with a two-thirds vote.
+Primary Authority: North Dakota Legislative Assembly draws and enacts legislative plans, subject to the Governor’s veto.
+The Legislative Assembly can override a veto with a 2/3 vote in each chamber.
 Republicans currently have veto-proof majorities in both chambers.

-Direct initiatives and all referendums are permitted to amend statutes.
-Direct initiatives are permitted to amend the state constitution.
-Legislatively initiated ballot measures may amend both statutes and the constitution.
+Types of Measures: Direct initiatives are permitted to amend statutes and the state constitution, and referendums are permitted to amend statutes.
+Legislatively initiated ballot measures may amend both statutes and the state constitution.

-Initiatives may not contain emergency measures, or appropriations for support and maintenance of state departments and institutions.
+Initiative Subject Restrictions: Initiatives may not contain emergency measures or appropriations for the support or maintenance of state departments and institutions.

-The signature requirement for constitutional amendments is 4% of the total population of the state at the last national census, 2% for statutory amendments, and 2% for veto referendums.
-As of the 2010 Census, the population of North Dakota was 672,591, so 26,904 signatures are required for constitutional amendments, and 13,452 signatures are required for statutory amendments and referendums.
+Signature Requirements: 25 preliminary signatures are required.
+Constitutional amendments require signatures equal to 4% of the total population of the state as determined by the last decennial census, 2% for statutory amendments, and 2% for veto referendums.
+As of the 2020 Decennial Census, North Dakota had a population of 779,094 people, so 31,164 signatures are required for constitutional amendments and 15,582 signatures are required for statutory amendments and referendums.

-Initiative petitions for statutes and constitutional amendments must be submitted no less than 120 days prior to the election in which the petition is to appear on the ballot (July 6, 2020).
+Submission Deadlines: Constitutional and statutory initiatives must be submitted no less than 120 days prior to the election in which it is to appear on the ballot (July 8, 2024).
 Referendums must be submitted within 90 days after the filing of the measure with the Secretary of State.

-The circulation period for initiative petitions in one year.
+Circulation Period: The circulation period for initiative petitions is one year.

-A fiscal impact statement is required.
+Other Requirements: A fiscal impact statement is required.
 Circulators must be at least 18 years of age and be an elector of the state.
 There are no supermajority requirements.
-The Legislative Assembly cannot amend or repeal an approved initiative for seven years following its approval unless two-thirds of the Legislative Assembly votes in favor.
+The Legislative Assembly cannot amend or repeal an approved initiative for 7 years following its approval unless 2/3 of the Legislative Assembly votes in favor.
 Initiatives are permitted on general, primary, and special election ballots, but not on odd-year ballots.